 We compared quotes from fifty companies in the Garden state to identify the cheapest auto insurance companies in New Jersey for four different kinds of drivers: single young and middle-aged men, and middle-aged and senior married couples.

 The five cheapest companies for the general population are NJ Skylands, Farmers (Mid-Century Insurance), Norfolk & Dedham (Fitchburg Mutual), Plymouth Rock, and GEICO.
 Their average annual premium was $1,394, which cost 37% or $834 less than the fifty-insurer composite.

 To see how other auto insurance companies ranked in our NJ research, take a look at the table below.
-We've ranked the 37 major providers from the lowest to the most expensive companies based on our benchmark driverss.
-Your quotes will differ depending on where you live and your driving history, these companies are a good place to start for cheap car insurance.
+We've ranked the 37 major providers from the lowest to the most expensive companies based on our benchmark drivers.
+Your quotes will differ depending on where you live and your driving history, but these companies are a good place to start for cheap car insurance.
 Not every company underwrites policyholders the same way, so drivers should always compare car insurance quotes between several carriers to get good rates.